- Auto Play

 Page #47 Bookmark Pagee 11

-setting the A/C to ninety-five year round.
+We yammered on a while about how much money they must save bysetting the A/C to ninety-five year round.
 Then we made some other small talk.

 I finally said, “We gotta go somewhere quiet and safe.
 I need to talk to you